North Boulder Park

 - Ping pong or half court basketball (NW corner of park): try out our new permanent, concrete ping pong table.

-The thirteen-acre North Boulder Park has a storied history.
+North Boulder Park has a Storied History.

 It’s common knowledge that the park’s colorful past includes hosting the starting line for the first-ever Bolder Boulder 10K race.
 The park has seen the likes of Olympic legend and world champion cyclists flying around the park during epic crit stages of the Red Zinger and Coors Classic bicycle races.
 But do you know the story of a little girl named Emma?